 Therefore, the results of this study suggest that efforts to improve students' attitudes toward counselling services should not solely focus on addressing the factors that influence their utilisation of counselling services, but should also take into consideration other individual and cultural factors that may affect their attitudes toward counselling.

-CONCLUSION AND RECOMMENDATION
+5. CONCLUSION AND RECOMMENDATIONS

 In conclusion, the study on the attitude of university students toward counselling services among the undergraduate students of the University of Energy and Natural Resources provides insights into the factors that influence the utilisation of guidance and counselling services and how these factors impact students' attitudes toward academic and emotional counselling.
 The study found that a significant number of students hold negative attitudes toward counselling services, with peer influence being a significant factor in their attitudes toward counselling.
 It was also found that factors such as age, gender, had no significant impact on students' attitudes toward counselling.